mthalman/docker-bump-action/README.md

     types: [base-image-update]
 ```

-See a working example of these workflows at [mthalman/docker-bump-action-example](https://github.com/mthalman/docker-bump-action-example).
+See a working example of this workflow scenario in the [docker-bump-action-example](https://github.com/mthalman/docker-bump-action-example/blob/main/.github/workflows/monitor-dockerfile.yml) repo.

+Specifying a Dockerfile is not the only way to configure this.
 See [Examples](#examples) below for more usage patterns.

 ### Action inputs